skevin83/aws-eks/README.md

 ```

-# How to build the application locally
+# How to build and the application locally

 ## Prerequisite
 You have installed Docker on your local machine.